bartland/adot/README.md

 # Issues

-  1. dotnet gathers metrics but no logging
+  1. dotnet (auto) gathers metrics but no traces???

 ```
   See docker cp otel-n-app:/log .